algorandfoundation/docs/docs/network-participation/participate-in-consensus/offline.md

 title: Register Offline

-To mark an account **offline** send a `"keyreg"` transaction to the network authorized by the account to be marked offline.
+To mark an account **offline** send a key registration transaction to the network authorized by the account to be marked offline.
 The signal to mark the sending account offline is the issuance of a `"type": "keyreg"` transaction that does not contain any participation key-related fields (i.e. they are all set to null values)

 !!! info "Important"
 	Just like with online keyreg transactions.
 The moment a key registration transaction is confirmed by the network it takes 320 rounds for the change to take effect.
 So, if a key registration is confirmed in round 5000, the account will stop participating at round 5320.